j-greenberg/Sprint-Challenge-Authentication/README.md

 - [ ] What are the three parts of the JSON Web Token?

-A: The secret, payload, options
+A: The payload, secret, options.

 ## Minimum Viable Product